sirech/homepage2/src/pages/articles/2020-09-07-diagrams-as-code-for-infrastructure-as-code/index.md

 That's how you use _Diagrams_.
 Is it really valuable?
 I certainly like the pretty icons.
 Apart from that, it shines is enabling visual documentation to evolve.

 I've tried to digitalize technical diagrams before.
 I really tried.
-[Sketch](https://www.sketch.com/), [sketchboard](https://sketchboard.io/), or even just taking a picture of a hand drawn diagram.
-It works, until you need to update it and you don't have the original source.
+[Sketch](https://www.sketch.com/), [sketchboard](https://sketchboard.io/), or even just taking a picture of a hand-drawn diagram.
+It works until you need to update it, and you don't have the source.
 Perhaps it was done by somebody else, who preferred a completely different tool.
-I've seen it many times that the documentation of a project gets more and more out of date because nobody is able to update the damn diagrams.
+I've often seen a project's documentation get more and more out of date because nobody can update the damn diagrams.
 If it's just source code, your chances get a lot better.

 ## Conclusion

-_Diagrams_ is a neat, albeit limited, tool.
-You can't really add much more than what I've shown.
+_Diagrams_ is a neat, albeit limited tool.
+You can't add much more than what I've shown.
 While that is constraining, it can protect you from yourself.
-Overly complex diagrams do more harm than good.
+Overly complicated diagrams do more harm than good.
 If you are representing the system in its entirety, why not check the code directly?
 The point of abstraction is to make it simpler to understand by omitting some of the details.

 In summary, it's a convenient way to bring clarity into your impenetrable READMEs, and you'll be able to update the images as your code evolves.